 Before somebody gets involved with breeding dogs, they tend to do their research in order to assess a rough estimate of how much does running a kennel cost.
 Indeed, dog breeding and being a dog breeder comes with a price.
 Now, not everybody runs their kennel the same way, some people can afford huge expenditures while other ones are more frugal.

 Remember, breeding dogs means that you are committed to the breed in the long run.
 Whether dog breeding is profitable or not depends on how you run your kennel and how much reputation you have built.
+There is money in dog breeding for those who reach excellence.

 |Yearly Expenses||Low Cost||Regular Cost||High Cost|